 });

 An internal registry tracks every URL.
-Requesting something already loaded or loading returns the existing Promise — no duplicate network requests, ever.
+Requesting something already loaded or loading returns the existing Promise.
+No duplicate network requests, ever.

 ResourceLoader.getResourceState('app.js');